latest nhpb_banner 1__compressed

 • Other services include occupational skill training, leadership development, and other supportive services, as well as ongoing follow up.

-WIA also provided for the Arizona Senior Community Service Employment Program/Title V. This is available for low income residents over the age of 55.
+Arizona@WORK operates the Senior Community Service Employment Program/Title V. This is available for low income residents over the age of 55, and is commonly called SCSEP.
 It fosters useful part-time training opportunities (which are mostly community service assignments) for clients.
 Participants may be placed into positions with non-profit or public/government agencies.
-Examples can include teachers aids, work at charities, non-profits, hospitals, and other sites.
+Examples can include teachers aids, work at charities, non-profits, hospitals, call center work at home and other sites.

 During the program, the worker will be offered a “training” wage that will be equivalent with the current minimum wage for up to 20 hours of community service assignment.
 They will generally receive some benefits such as worker’s compensation coverage and an annual physical examination.
 At the conclusion of the training or part-time role, participants are assisted in pursuing and securing employment opportunities, and the position may even lead to a full time job opportunity.

-Vocational Rehabilitation is for those residents who are disabled or with a serious medical condition.
+Vocational Rehabilitation from Arizona@WORK is for those residents who are disabled or with a serious medical condition.
 In some cases the individual may be on SSI.
 The Arizona program helps them become or remain economically independent through some form of work.
 VR is will assist persons with disabilities in becoming economically independent and obtain a source of income.
-Among other benefits it will eliminate or even decrease their need for ongoing Arizona public aid and other government support.
+Among other benefits it will eliminate or even decrease their need for ongoing Arizona public aid, grant money for disability people and other government support.
+Learn more on grants for disabled individuals in AZ.

 Clients will be subject to a comprehensive rehabilitation process which engages them.
 Counselors and specialists will partner with the disabled in actively exploring their current abilities, vocational interests, experience, and capabilities.